TheOpenCanaryExperience/Scripts-Tips-and-Tricks/scripts/README.md

 3c2fe308c0a563e06263bbacf793bbe9b2259d795fcc36b953793a7e499e7f71 (https://www.virustotal.com/gui/file/3c2fe308c0a563e06263bbacf793bbe9b2259d795fcc36b953793a7e499e7f71) is the main file I have seen in my OpenCanary SMB shares.

-# process-monitor.sh
+# canary-monitor.sh
-## Trigger: Cron, 5 minutes
+## Trigger: Cron @reboot
-Watches opencanaryd and twistd in ps -ef, sends webhook when they go AWOL.
-Should wait for oc-monitor.sh to rectify
+Watches opencanaryd and twistd in ps -ef, sends webhook when they go AWOL, tries to start the service (passwordless sudo needed) and if all fails, reboots (hits it with a hammer)

 # monthly-malware-mover.sh
 ## Trigger: Cron, last day of the month just before midnight